jespermhl/image-copyright-manager/README.md

 A WordPress plugin that adds copyright information management to media attachments with automatic display capabilities.

+---

+**New in 1.1.0:**
+- Major performance boost: Copyright info is now stored in a custom database table for fast and scalable queries
+- Removed all taxonomy and meta_query code for copyright info
+- Shortcode and admin UI now use the new table structure
+- Improved caching for copyright queries
+- Codebase fully cleaned of legacy logic
+- Updated translation template (POT) file
+- Various code quality and standards improvements

+---

 ## Description

 Image Copyright Manager allows you to add copyright information to your WordPress media files and automatically display this information under images on your website.
 The plugin provides a user-friendly interface for managing copyright data and includes customizable display options.